PnS2018/pns2018.github.com/session_02.md

 ---

-__Remark__: This book is really fun to read and introduced many ML algorithms that were very popular back then.
-It reflects how researchers thought and did in 1980s and 1990s.
+__Remark__: This book is enjoyable to read and introduced many ML algorithms that were very popular back then.
+It reflects how researchers thought and did in the 1980s and 1990s.

 Many popular machine learning textbooks have in-depth discussions of this definition (Mitchell, 1997; Murphy, 2012; Goodfellow et al., 2016).

 ### The task $$T$$

+The task $$T$$ is usually a specific problem that cannot be easily solved by conventional methods (e.g, array sorting problem can be easily solved by using quick sort).
+Here we provide some canonical examples of Machine Learning tasks:

 + __Classification__ specifies which $$k$$ categories some input belongs to. ($$f:\mathbb{R}^{n}\rightarrow\{1,\ldots, K\}$$)

 + __Regression__ predicts a numerical value given some input. ($$f: \mathbb{R}^{n}\rightarrow\mathbb{R}$$)

-+ __Transcription__ outputs a sequence of symbols, rather than a category code. (similar to classification, e.g. speech recognition, machine translation, image captioning)
++ __Transcription__ outputs a sequence of symbols, rather than a category code. (similar to classification, e.g., speech recognition, machine translation, image captioning)

 + __Denoising__ predicts clean samples $$\mathbf{x}$$ from _corrupted_ samples $$\tilde{\mathbf{x}}$$. (estimate $$\Pr(\mathbf{x}\vert\tilde{\mathbf{x}})$$)

-And many more types are not listed here.

 ### The performance measure $$P$$

-+ Measure $$P$$ is usually specific to the task $$T$$ (e.g. accuracy to classification).

-+ Batches of unseen _validation_ data is introduced to measure performance.

-+ Design measure $$P$$ can be very subtle.
-It should be effective.
+The performance measure $$P$$ is usually specific to the task $$T$$ (e.g. accuracy to classification).
+Unlike optimization, the learning algorithm is evaluated based on _previously unseen_ data.
+We often have a set of _validation_ data to conduct this evaluation.
+The design of a measure $$P$$ can be very subtle.
+The measure should be effective so that we can anticipate how well the learning algorithm would perform after deployment.

 ### The experience $$E$$